Inclusivity in Practice

 This course fuses the legal framework with intentional ways of adapting therapy practice in a more inclusive way.
 This course is practical, covering ways of broaching these topcs, being curious and conscious about social positionally, along with a growing ability to frame therapeutic conversations which address systemic factors affecting the lives of clients or supervisees.

-This course covers protected characteristics specifically:
+This course covers important characteristics and topic areas involved with identity, specifically:

 Each section of the course will address specific areas raised by this set of characteristics, in a contemporary yet practical way.